Hub MCP server

 • npm, yarn, or pnpm

-The easiest way to use the MCP-Hub-MCP server is through npx:
+The easiest way to install and use the MCP-Hub server is with npx:

 Manual Installation